iscc/iscc-specs/docs/specification.md

 !!! example "PCF Linking Example"

-    Let´s assume we have a single newspaper issue "The Times - 03 Jan 2009".
+    Let's assume we have a single newspaper issue "The Times - 03 Jan 2009".
 You would generate one Meta-ID component with title "The Times" and extra "03 Jan 2009".
 The resulting Meta-ID component will be the grouping prefix in this szenario.

     We use a Content-ID-Mixed with PCF `0` (not partial) for the ISCC of the newspaper issue.
 We generate Data-ID and Instance-ID from the print PDF of the newspaper issue.

     To create an ISCC for a single extracted image that should convey context with the newspaper issue we reuse the Meta-ID of the newspaper issue and create a Content-ID-Image with PCF `1` (partial to the newspaper issue).
-For the Data-ID or Instance-ID of the image we are free to choose if we re-use those of the newspaper issue or create separate ones.
-The former would express strong specialization of the image to the newspaper issue (not likely to be usefull out of context).
+For the Data-ID or Instance-ID of the image we are free to choose if we reuse those of the newspaper issue or create separate ones.
+The former would express strong specialization of the image to the newspaper issue (not likely to be useful out of context).
 The latter would create a stronger link to an eventual standalone ISCC of the image.
 Note that in any case the ISCC of the individual image retains links in both ways:

     - Image is linked to the newspaper issue by identical Meta-ID component
     - Image is linked to the standalone version of the image by identical Content-ID-Image body

     This is just one example that illustrates the flexibility that the PCF-Flag provides in concert with a grouping Meta-ID.
 With great flexibility comes great danger of complexity.
-Applications SHOULD do carefull planning before using the PCF-Flag with internally defined semantics.
+Applications SHOULD do careful planning before using the PCF-Flag with internally defined semantics.

 ### Data-ID Component

-For the Data-ID that encodes data similarty we use a content defined chunking algorithm that provides some shift resistance and calculate the MinHash from those chunks.
+For the Data-ID that encodes data similarity we use a content defined chunking algorithm that provides some shift resistance and calculate the MinHash from those chunks.
 To accomodate for small files the first 100 chunks have a ~140-byte size target while the remaining chunks target ~ 6kb in size.

 The Data-ID is built from the raw encoded data of the content to be identified.
 An ISCC generating application MUST provide a `data_id` function that accepts the raw encoded data as input.